NG911 Service Requests & FCC 24-78: A Quick Guide for PSAPs

 Technical issues aside, the biggest challenge may be how to fund the rest of the transition.
 The public safety community has been vocal about its desire to move forward with NG911 for years, but funding the transition has been an ever-present challenge.

-In his statement last week, Mr. Fontes added, “Now, it is crucial that Congress commit to fully funding the NG911 transition.
+In his statement following the decision, Mr. Fontes added, “Now, it is crucial that Congress commit to fully funding the NG911 transition.
 Without federal help, local governments will struggle for years to maintain current 911 operations while simultaneously building, testing, and performing a perfect cutover to NG911.”
 He’s right, and we’re seeing this every day.

 The Commission’s decision outlines specific responsibilities for 911 Authorities, including: